 You should have a designated, productive working area if you really want to stay focused.

-Sometimes you really need to put your head down and get some serious work done away from the family life!
+Sometimes you really need to put your head down and get some serious work done away from family life!

 Your work area, ideally, should be a quiet place without any distractions around.